 Within the music undergraduate degree, students are also offered classes in jazz arranging/composition, ear training, improvisation materials, theory, instrument-specific workshops, keyboard skills, Indian rhythms, Brazilian music (Choro–Samba), composition, performance workshop, stage band, world music ensemble, guitar studies and small ensembles.

-- Associate Professor Robert Burke – Coordinator of jazz and popular music
+- Associate Professor Robert Burke – Convenor of jazz and popular music

 - Professor Paul Grabowsky – Director of the Monash Academy of Performing Arts